whatmakeart/whatmakeart.github.io/content/sculpture/installation-art.md

 ## What is Installation Art?

 Installation art often takes a three-dimensional form.
 The work is more intentionally "installed" than an object on a pedestal or a painting on a wall.
+While often large in scale, installation art can be very small.
 The space around any objects in the works is considered part of the artwork.
+The experience of the view observing or moving through space can be part of the work.
+[Site-specific](../sculpture/site-specific.md) installation art takes the consideration of the environment further by making art that can only be displayed or made complete at a specific location or under specific conditions.
+If the site specific work is removed from that context, then it would cease to be that work of art.

 ## Types of Installation Art